nnjh12/ML-Projects/README.md

 ML Projects based on CIS662 coursework at Syracuse University.

 ## Project1: Principal Components Analysis
-### Problem
-Address 3 different prediction problems using ML:
+Addressed three different prediction problems using ML:

-* Predicting 2022 citation numbers using the university rank and 2017-2021 citation numbers.
+* Predicted 2022 citation numbers using university rank and 2017-2021 citation numbers.
-* Predicting the h-index using the university rank and all (2017-2022) citation numbers.
+* Predicted the h-index using university rank and citation numbers from 2017-2022.
-* Predicting the i10-index using the university rank and all (2017-2022) citation numbers.
+* Predicted the i10-index using university rank and citation numbers from 2017-2022.

-Use Principal Components Analysis on the data set.
+Used Principal Component Analysis (PCA) on the dataset.

 ## Project2: Nearest neighbor
-### Problem
-Predict 2022 citations based on all the 2017-2021 citations.
-Use an appropriate distance measure to determine the nearest neighbors.
+Using an appropriate distance measure to determine the nearest neighbors, predicted 2022 citations based on the 2017-2021 citations.
-What is the right number of clusters for this problem?
-Why?
-Tabulate the following predictions for the 2022 citation numbers for the test set:
+Used the following predictions for the 2022 citation numbers for the test set:

-* same as the 2022 citation number of the nearest neighbor from the training set;
+* The same as the 2022 citation number of the nearest neighbor from the training set.
-* same as the point nearest the cluster centroid;
+* The same as the point nearest the cluster centroid.
-* average of all others from the training set in the same cluster.
+* The average of all others from the training set in the same cluster.

 ## Project3: Neural network
-### Problem
-Predict 2022 citations based on all the 2017-2021 citations.
-Try a 1-hidden layer neural network (5-3-1 architecture) using the backpropagation algorithm.
+Predicted 2022 citations based on all the 2017-2021 citations.
+Used a 1-hidden layer neural network (5-3-1 architecture) with the backpropagation algorithm.
-Play with different values of the learning rate to see what works best for this problem.
+Various values of the learning rate were experimented with to determine the most effective approach for this problem.

 ## Project4: Classification using NN
-### Problem
-Classification problem using a 1-hidden layer 6-6-3 neural network.
+Utilized a 1-hidden layer 6-6-3 neural network for the classification task.
-Based on the ratio `(citations in 2022)/(citations in 2021)`, approximated to two decimal places, determine the category of each individual as one of the three shown below:
+Based on the ratio (citations in 2022)/(citations in 2021), the category of each individual was determined as one of the following:

 * Low (<1.05).
 * Medium (1.06-1.15).
 * High (>1.15).

-The inputs to the network would be the citation numbers from 2017 to 2022, normalized as you consider appropriate.
+The inputs to the network were the citation numbers from 2017 to 2022, appropriately normalized.

 ## Project5: Linear regression and Logistic regression
-### Problem
-#### Part-1:
+### Part-1:
-Linear regression: Fit a line to go very near the 2017-2021 citation columns, minimizing MSE.
-Use that line to predict the 2022 citation numbers.
+Linear regression: Fitted a line to closely approximate the 2017-2021 citation columns, minimizing Mean Squared Error (MSE).
+This line was then used to predict the 2022 citation numbers.
-#### Part-2:
+### Part-2:
-Logistic regression: Classify individuals into 3 categories, as in project4.
+Logistic regression: Individuals were classified into 3 categories, as in project4.

 ## Project6: Random forest
-### Problem
-#### Part-1:
+### Part-1:
-Random forest approach for the same classification problem as in project4.
-(It probably won't perform well; say why.)
+Random forest was employed for the same classification problem as in project4.
-#### Part-2:
+### Part-2:
-Introduce 5 new features based on the citation numbers.
-Use them in the RF instead of the citation numbers directly.
+Five new features were used in the random forest model instead of the citation numbers directly.
 Each new feature is:
 > ((citation number in year n+1)-(citation number in year n))/(citation number in year n) for 2016<n<2022.

 ## Project7: Adaboost
-### Problem
-Adaboost for the same classification problem as in project4.
+Adaboost was employed for the same classification problem as in project4.